s6o/vim-setup/README.md

 # Installation

-* If a .vim directory already exists in your $HOME create a backup by renaming it.
+* If the .vim directory already exists in your $HOME create a backup by renaming it.
+* If the .vimrc file already exists in your $HOME create a backup by renaming it.

 ```
     $> cd ~